bob-atx/ShareIpc/README.md

 # ShareIpc - Shared Memory System
-Tms is a brokerless, peer-to-peer shared memory library of semantically consistent functions for communicating between threads and processes.
+Tms is a brokerless, peer-to-peer shared memory library of semantically consistent functions for communicating between threads and processes.  shareIpc is a thread-safe, GNU/Linux/pthreads package (32/64) and not suitable for MS Windows or macOS.

 The following components work seamlessly across threads and processes.